pmd/pmd/docs/pages/7_0_0_release_notes.md

 ```shell
 pmd check -d src -R ruleset.xml
 ```
-or even better, omit using `-d` / `--dir` and simply pass the sources as positional parameters
+or even better, omit using `-d` / `--dir` and simply pass the sources at the end of the parameter list

 ```shell
 pmd check -R ruleset.xml src